This post may contain affiliate links. For more information, please read my disclosure policy.

 Need to Master the Latin Conjugations

 If you want to learn Latin, you must be comfortable with verb conjugations.
-Did I say comfortable, you must know Latin verb conjugations as well as you know the back of your hands.
+Did I say comfortable, you must know Latin conjugations as well as you know the back of your hands.

 To make it even more interesting, pronouns are often implicit in the verb conjugations.
 This just means you have to practice, drill, and memorize the Latin verb conjugations.

 And let’s face it, endless drill gets old quickly.